Murivhami/Tshedza-Django-Project/README.md

 **Features**

 1. *Registration Page*: Allows user to register their profiles on the app.
-2. Log meal page:Log meals together with calories for a specific day.
+2. *Log meal page*:Log meals together with calories for a specific day.
-3. Meal history: A record of meals and calorie intake for the past days.
+3. *Meal history*: A record of meals and calorie intake for the past days.

 **Installation**